Flower & Herb Garden Bouquets + Printable Gift Tags

 I also suggest checking out this hostess gift in a jar idea for your garden-loving friend.

-It’s usually best to cut flowers and herbs first thing in the morning before it’s too hot.
-If you’re gifting right away, simply wrap the stems in jute and tie on a printed tag.
+It’s usually best to cut flowers and herbs first thing in the morning (after the dew, but before it’s too hot).
+Use clean scissors or garden shears to cut stems at an angle.

 For on-the-go bouquets, cover each bundle of stems in soaked paper towel and a bit of plastic to keep them hydrated.
-Then, wrap in craft paper with just the tops poking out.
+Then, wrap in kraft paper with just the tops poking out.
+Keep away from direct sunlight or drafts to maintain freshness.

 I created these herb and flower bouquet printables in two sizes using vintage garden frames from The Graphics Fairy.